qur/withmock/scenarios/README.txt

                   values from a mocked stdlib package to another package because that package is using the real version (and the types are actually different).

+other_c_code    - When a package contains a sub directory with a .go file in it
+                  we will try an install it.
+However, if we only included the path because we saw it as a subdirectory then we shouldn't try to install it.
+We should only install packages that are imported as part of the import chain from the test code.